Introduction

 Types of Fire Extinguishers Suitable for Electrical Fires

-- Class C Fire Extinguishers: Class C fire extinguishers are the most suitable extinguishers for electrical fires.
-These extinguishers use non-conductive agents like dry chemicals (e.g., monoammonium phosphate or sodium bicarbonate) to safely extinguish electrical fires without the risk of electric shock.
+- Class C Fire Extinguishers: Specifically designed for electrical fires, these extinguishers use non-conductive agents like dry chemicals (e.g., monoammonium phosphate) to extinguish flames without the risk of electric shock.

-- Carbon Dioxide (CO2) Fire Extinguishers: CO2 extinguishers are also effective for electrical fires.
-They work by displacing oxygen around the fire, effectively suffocating the flames.
-Additionally, CO2 does not leave a residue, making it a clean option for use on electrical equipment.
+- Carbon Dioxide (CO2) Fire Extinguishers: CO2 extinguishers suffocate electrical fires by displacing oxygen and leave no residue, making them ideal for sensitive electrical equipment.

 How to Use a Fire Extinguisher for Electrical Fires

-When using a fire extinguisher to put out an electrical fire, follow these steps to ensure safety and effectiveness:
+In the event of an electrical fire, follow these steps to ensure safety:

-- Assess the Situation: Before attempting to extinguish the fire, ensure it is safe to do so.
-If the fire is spreading rapidly or you feel unsafe, evacuate immediately and call emergency services.
+- Assess the Situation: Determine if it’s safe to act.
+If flames are spreading rapidly or you feel threatened, evacuate and call for help.

-- Use the PASS Technique: Follow the PASS technique when using a fire extinguisher:
+- Use the PASS Technique: When operating a fire extinguisher, remember the PASS technique:

-- P: Pull the pin to break the tamper seal.
+- P: Pull the pin to break the seal.

 - A: Aim the nozzle at the base of the fire.